Paul Simon: 1999–2007: You're the One and Surprise

 In the 1990s and 2000s, Simon played the character of Simple Simon in the Disney Channel TV movie Mother Goose Rock 'n' Rhyme, and provided cameos in Millennium and The Great Buck Howard.
-In the late 1990s, Simon wrote and produced a Broadway musical called The Capeman, which lost $11 million during its 1998 run.
-After The Capeman, Simon's career was in an unexpected crisis, but he continued to record new material.
+Due to poor reception and lack of profitability from The Capeman, Simon's career was in an unexpected crisis, but he continued to record new material.
 In 1999, he embarked on a three-month North American tour with Bob Dylan, in which he and Dylan alternated as the headline act with a middle section where they performed together.
 The collaboration was generally well-received, with just one critic, Seth Rogovoy of the Berkshire Eagle, questioning the collaboration.

 In 2000, Simon wrote and recorded a new album, You're the One, very quickly.
 The album was released in October and consisted mostly of folk-pop writing combined with foreign musical sounds, particularly grooves from North Africa.
 The album received favorable reviews, reached both the British and American Top 20, and received a Grammy nomination for Album of the Year.
 Simon toured extensively to promote it, and one performance in Paris was released to home video.
 In the aftermath of the September 11 attacks in America, Simon sang "Bridge Over Troubled Water" on America: A Tribute to Heroes, a multi-network broadcast to benefit the September 11 Telethon Fund, and performed "The Boxer" at the start of the first episode of Saturday Night Live after September 11.
 In 2002, he wrote and recorded "Father and Daughter", the theme song for the animated family film The Wild Thornberrys Movie.
 The track was nominated for an Academy Award for Best Song.